Office: Ritchie School of Engineering and Computer Science

 Residence Requirement

-Enrollment in at least six quarters (four semesters), including at least two consecutive quarters (one semester) of full-time attendance is required for graduation.
+Enrollment in at least six quarters, including at least two consecutive quarters of full-time attendance is required for graduation.

 PhD Committee

 The PhD committee should consist of at least four faculty members.
 Three faculty members must be from within the student’s specialty area; these can include the student’s advisor, other faculty in that degree program and, if necessary, off-campus experts.
-Finally, for the final oral defense of the dissertation, an oral defense chair, who must be a tenured faculty member outside the Department of Electrical and Computer Engineering and Mechanical and Materials Engineering, needs to be identified in consultation with the DU Graduate Studies Office.
-The PhD committee needs to be identified with the dissertation advisor and approved by the chair of the department and the Office of Graduate Studies.
+Finally, for the final oral defense of the dissertation, an oral defense chair, who must be a tenured member of the DU faculty and must be from a department, school, or college other than that of the candidate, needs to be identified in consultation with the DU Office of Graduate Education.
+The PhD committee needs to be identified with the dissertation advisor and approved by the chair of the department and the Office of Graduate Education.

 Doctor of Philosophy in Mechatronics Systems Engineering